death-by-coconut/juancarlosasensio.com/src/posts/any-feedback.md

 ---
 You are becoming part of the gumbo,

-madding your own flavor to it.
+adding your own flavor to it.

 I’ve never had gumbo, but coming from south of America,

 mole would fit perfectly for this vague analogy.